Language selection

 • Southern Upland and Southwest Regions of Nova Scotia (e.g., all waters in the counties of Guysborough, Halifax, Annapolis, Digby, Yarmouth, Shelburne, Queens, Lunenburg – and those portions of Kings county associated with the Annapolis River and Lahave River watersheds)

-• Fisheries interactions (including incidental/bycatch, catch and release fishery impacts, entanglements, illegal harvest, interactions with vessels and vehicles, prey availability, aquaculture impacts, or unsustainable directed harvest)
+• Fisheries interactions and aquaculture impacts (including incidental/bycatch, catch and release impacts, entanglements, illegal harvest, impacts to prey availability, or directed harvest)

 • Invasive and introduced species (including trapping, monitoring and mitigating)